aschuerch/MBBI_ComputerPracticum/_episodes/06-redirection.md

 > ## Exercise
 >
 > Now that we know about the pipe (`|`), write a single command to find the number of reads
-> in the `SRR098026.fastq` file that contain at least two regions of 5 unknown
+> in the `SRR098026.fastq` file that contain at least one region of 5 unknown
-> nucleotides in a row, separated by any number of known nucleotides.
+> nucleotides in a row.
 Do this without creating
 > a new file.
 >
 >> ## Solution
 >>
 >> ~~~
->> $ grep "NNNNN*NNNNN" SRR098026.fastq | wc -l
+>> $ grep "NNNNN" SRR098026.fastq | wc -l
 >> ~~~
 >> {: .bash}
 >>